-Being in the St. Louis area we get this question asked dozens of time per year.
-You might think being asked what to do because your neighbor’s tree fell on my house is strange, but it’s common where there are a lot of spring storms and even tornados.
+Being in the St. Louis area we get this question asked dozens of times per year.
+You might think being asked what to do because your neighbor’s tree falls on my house is strange, but it’s common where there are a lot of spring storms and even tornados.

 Your own homeowner policy will pay for the damage and it will be subject to the wind/hail deductible which is usually higher.
 In some cases, if a tree just falls over on your house without any involvement of wind it will be covered under the falling object coverage and it might have a lower deductible.

 Their homeowner coverage will cover the loss.
 In order to maintain peaceful relations call your agent and let him deliver the bad news.
 That shows that you made an attempt and you won’t be considered the bad guy.
-Oh and if you are one of the million of people who need insurance or feel you are underinsured, please click below for a quote.
+Oh, and if you are one of the millions of people who need insurance or feel you are underinsured, please click below for a quote.